How to Ensure Customer Success for your SaaS

 Free trials of the full functionality of your product may help to show how valuable your product (at full price) can be.
 If your free trial does not offer access to the full extent of your product’s power, users may be quicker to leave or not see a benefit to them.
 If your free version is not powerful enough or includes useful features, you may face a similar problem.

 This is definitely an area to be tested and depends on each individual SaaS product but it is worth considering.
 This is the first impression for users; that always lasts.
-Read more about offering a free trial vs a demo for SaaS products for more information on this in particular.
+Read more about offering a free trial vs a demo for SaaS products.

 Onboarding should leave no stone unturned for customers to ensure customer success.
 When they “graduate” from onboarding, they should be able to successfully use your product to create the desired outcome.
 They should find it awesome right away.
 If your onboarding doesn’t create that, it’s time to improve it.
 Sometimes as the ones who created the product, it’s hard to see it from an outside users’ perspective.
 You need to put yourself back in the users’ shoes.